sahilmaury/sahilmaury/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python language
 - 💞️ I’m looking to collaborate on small project
-- 📫 You can reach out to through email sahilmaurya5611@gmail.com
+- 📫 You can reach out to me through email sahilmaurya5611@gmail.com

 <!---
 sahilmaury/sahilmaury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.